 This situation happens frequently to INFJs, says Dodge, because they tend to take on other people’s emotions.
 No other Myers-Briggs personality type has this unique ability.
 Some INFJs even report absorbing the emotions of strangers.
 An INFJ may suddenly feel grumpy, only to look around the room and discover a grumpy-looking person has just walked in.
 The closer the person is emotionally to the INFJ, like a spouse or best friend, the more likely it is that the INFJ will absorb that person’s mental state.

-To feel not only your own strong emotions, but those of other people—this can be overwhelming!
+To feel not only your own strong emotions, but those of other people, too, can be overwhelming.
 But the INFJ’s ability can also be used to bring emotional healing and comfort to others.
-“The ability to unconsciously absorb other people’s emotions with very little information to go on—how is that not a super power?” says Dodge.
+“The ability to unconsciously absorb other people’s emotions with very little information to go on — how is that not a super power?” says Dodge.
 “INFJs have the ability to get inside the suffering of others and tell them it’s going to be okay.”

 3. INFJs have amazing long-range forecasting abilities.

-Sometimes INFJs may feel like fortune-tellers.
+Sometimes INFJs may feel like prophets or fortune-tellers.
 That’s because Ni helps them see the big picture, notice patterns, and make predictions for the future based on the patterns they’ve observed.
 For example, let’s say an INFJ meets a new love interest.
-Right away—possibly within minutes of meeting them—they may start predicting where the relationship will go.
+Right away — possibly within minutes — they start predicting where the relationship could go.
 Could they see themselves marrying this person or would it just be a fling?
-If they don’t think the relationship is going to bring the desired outcome, “they may immediately cut themselves off from that relationship,” explains Joel Mark Witt, co-owner with Dodge of Personality Hacker.
+If they don’t think the relationship will bring the desired outcome, “they may immediately cut themselves off from that relationship,” explains Joel Mark Witt, co-owner of Personality Hacker.
+However, INFJs are not actually psychic.
+They see what could be — not necessarily what will happen with absolute certainty.
+But mature INFJs have honed their forecasting abilities well.

-4. Even though they are “Feelers,” INFJs can easily access their “Thinking” ability.
+4. Though they are Feelers, INFJs can easily access their Thinking ability.

 INFJs often mistype as INTJs, the “Thinking” twin of the INFJ.
-Although INFJs are indeed people-oriented, due to their third function, Introverted Thinking (Ti), they may see themselves as analytical and scientific.
+Although INFJs are indeed people-oriented, due to their third function, Introverted Thinking (Ti), they are also analytical and scientific.
 They may enjoy careers in technology, the sciences, and research.
 Because Fe is second in their functional stack and Ti is third, these two functions are fairly balanced in the INFJ.
-Indeed, INFJs don’t outwardly appear to be as emotional as an ENFJ or ESFJ, whose Feeling functions are their dominant functions.
+Indeed, INFJs don’t outwardly appear as emotional as an ENFJ or ESFJ, whose Feeling function is their dominant function.
 An INFJ might lament that they are “too emotional for the Thinkers but too logical for the Feelers.”
+But this common sense comes in handy, making INFJs generally balanced and well-rounded.

 5. One of their greatest strengths is their ability to create intimacy.